dell/omnia/docs/source/InstallationGuides/Platform/SetupvLLM.rst

 * Use ``local_repo.yml`` to create an offline vLLM repository.
 For more information, `click here. <../../InstallationGuides/LocalRepo/vLLM.html>`_

-    **[Optional]**
+**[Optional prerequisites]**

 * Ensure the system has enough available space.
 (Approximately 100GiB is required for the vLLM image.
 Any additional scripting will take disk capacity outside the image.)

 * Ensure the passed inventory file has a ``kube_control_plane`` and ``kube_node_group`` listing all cluster nodes.

 * Update the ``/input/software_config.json`` file with the correct vLLM version required.
 The default value is ``vllm-v0.2.4`` for AMD container and ``vllm latest`` for NVidia.

 * Omnia deploys the vLLM pip installation for NVidia GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.

 * Nerdctl does not support mounting directories as devices because it is not a feature of containerd (The runtime that nerdctl uses).
 Individual files need to be attached while running nerdctl.